reorg/pg_repack/doc/pg_repack.rst

-  -n, --no-order            do vacuum full instead of cluster -o, --order-by=COLUMNS    order by columns instead of cluster keys -t, --table=TABLE         repack specific table only -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -Z, --no-analyze          don't analyze at end
+  -n, --no-order            do vacuum full instead of cluster -o, --order-by=COLUMNS    order by columns instead of cluster keys -t, --table=TABLE         repack specific table only -s, --tablespace=TABLESPC move repacked tables to a new tablespace -S, --moveidx             move repacked indexes to TABLESPC too -T, --wait-timeout=SECS   timeout to cancel other backends on conflict -Z, --no-analyze          don't analyze at end